vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 - Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
 - If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
-- When Tanzu Mission Control is enabled only Photon is supported
+- If Tanzu Mission Control is enabled only Photon is supported.

-## Sample Input File
+## <a id="sample-input-file"> </a> Sample Input File
-The Service Installer user interface generates the JSON file based on your inputs and saves it to **/opt/vmware/arcas/src/** in the installer VM.
+Service Installer generates the JSON file based on your inputs and saves it to **/opt/vmware/arcas/src/** in the installer VM.
 Files are named based on the environment you are using.

  - vSphere with NSX-T Internet environment: vsphere-nsxt-tkgm.json
  - vSphere with NSX-T Proxy environment: vsphere-nsxt-tkgm-proxy.json